Pope visits Romania 20 years after John Paul's historic trip | New Country 923

 “I’m coming to you to walk together,” Francis said in a videomessage released on the eve of his trip.

-The visit begins Friday with a meeting with Prime Minister Prime Minister Viorica Dancila, whose Social Democratic Party, or PSD, was soundly defeated during the European Parliament elections.
+The visit Friday includes a meeting with Prime Minister Prime Minister Viorica Dancila, whose Social Democratic Party, or PSD, was soundly defeated during the European Parliament elections.

 While Francis’ trip is pastoral, “I imagine that there might be speeches by the Holy Father on this European dimension,” said Vatican spokesman Alessandro Gisotti.